johnmcfarlane/papers/c++/error-handling.md

 ## C++ API Author Strategies

-### The Pit Of The False Sense of Success
+### The Pit of False Security

-When the advertised goal of a C++ API cannot be achieved, it should be difficult for the user of the API to overlook the disappointment.
+When the advertised goal of a C++ API cannot be achieved, it should be difficult for the user of the API to escape the disappointment.

 Example 1: